3 Tips to Lower Your Stress Today!

 Start doing these 3 things to manage stress today.

 1. Put yourself on a digital diet.
 Seriously.
 And minimize the number of audio, sensory, and visual electronic alerts you receive.
 Just like you shouldn’t eat potato chips all day, you shouldn’t read the news or check what the stock market’s doing around the clock.
-You may be saying, “Yeah, yeah, yeah, I know, but…” If this is your response, get curious about your addiction to digital information.
-Does all the information you’re consuming empower you take positive action, or does it just make you feel helpless, frustrated, scared, and angry?
+Now you may be saying, “Yeah, yeah, yeah, I know, but…” If this is your response, get curious about your addiction to digital information.
+Does all the information you’re consuming empower you to take positive action, or does it just make you feel helpless, frustrated, scared, and angry?
+Are you mistaking your time on social media for actual human connection?

-2. Go outside, social distancing and weather permitting.
+2. Get outside..
 Nature is healing.
 If you can move your body, even better.
 Soak in the sunshine and beauty that surrounds you.
 Spending time in nature is linked to lowered blood pressure.

 3. Focus on your breath.
 You can do something as simple as 4-7-8 breathing for a few minutes every day.
 Sit down, gently close your eyes, count to 4 as you inhale, hold your breath as you count to 7, then exhale as you count to 8.